MicrosoftDocs/entra-docs/docs/architecture/architecture.md

 Availability (or uptime) defines the ability of a system to perform uninterrupted.
 The key to Microsoft Entra ID's high availability is that the services can quickly shift traffic across multiple geographically distributed datacenters.
 Each datacenter is independent, which enables de-correlated failure modes.
 Through this high availability design, Microsoft Entra ID requires no downtime for maintenance activities.

-The partition design of Microsoft Entra ID is simplified compared to the enterprise AD design, using a single-master design that includes a carefully orchestrated and deterministic primary replica failover process.
+The partition design of Microsoft Entra ID is simplified compared to the enterprise Active directory design, using a single-master design that includes a carefully orchestrated and deterministic primary replica failover process.

 #### Fault tolerance

-A system is more available if it is tolerant to hardware, network, and software failures.
-For each partition on the directory, a highly available master replica exists: The primary replica.
-Only writes to the partition are performed at this replica.
-This replica is being continuously and closely monitored, and writes can be immediately shifted to another replica (which becomes the new primary) if a failure is detected.
-During failover, there could be a loss of write availability typically of 1-2 minutes.
-Read availability isn't affected during this time.
+A system is more available if it can tolerate hardware, network, and software failures.
+Each directory partition has a highly available primary replica that handles all write operations.
+This primary replica is continuously monitored, and if a failure is detected, write operations are immediately shifted to another replica.
+This replica becomes the new primary.
+During this failover process, write availability may be temporarily affected for 1-2 minutes, but read availability remains unaffected.

 Read operations (which outnumber writes by many orders of magnitude) only go to secondary replicas.
 Since secondary replicas are idempotent, loss of any one replica in a given partition is easily compensated by directing the reads to another replica, usually in the same datacenter.